GitTools/GitVersion/docs/input/docs/build-server-support/build-server/bamboo.md

 ## Example

+The first script can be run on a Linux build host, the second script can be run on a Windows build host using Powershell.
+The build only needs one of the two.

 ### Task: Script

-This script can be run on a Linux build host.

 **Script body**